nievesj/unity-core-project/README.md

 How to integrate into a project?
 ---
-This project is meant to be added to an existing Unity Project, either by downloading it and placing it in the "Plugins" folder, or by setting it as a submodule to your git repo.
+This project is meant to be added to an existing Unity Project, either by downloading it and placing it in the "Plugins" folder, or by setting it as a subtree to your git repo.
 Alternatively you can use the [Example Project](https://github.com/nievesj/unity_core_example) as a starting point.

 Dependencies
 ---